eyukselen/neodb/docs/source/MemoryDB.rst

 =======================
-InMemoryBackend Module
+MemoryDB Module
 =======================

-.. topic:: Module: InMemoryBackend
+.. topic:: Module: neodb.MemoryDB

     This module provides functions and classes for neodb.
     This is a simple module with memory and file backends

-.. automodule:: InMemoryBackend
+.. automodule:: neodb.MemoryDB
    :members:
-   :undoc-members:  # Include if you don't have manual docstrings in your code
+   :undoc-members:
    :show-inheritance: